bus-strat-analytics/MSIN0093-syllabus/README.md

   - Seeking help for yourself when you need it

 Students should also complete any required exercises, pre-reading or other additional tasks prior to each session, so that you arrive ready to engage with the lesson objectives and learning outcomes, and your peers.

+### Academic Integrity
+In line with [UCL regulations](https://www.ucl.ac.uk/academic-manual/), you are expected to maintain the highest levels of [academic integrity](https://www.ucl.ac.uk/students/exams-and-assessments/academic-integrity/about-academic-integrity) in all the work you produce in this module.
+To esnure you maintain these standards in your work, make sure you are fully informed on all types of [academic misconduct](https://www.ucl.ac.uk/students/exams-and-assessments/academic-integrity/about-academic-misconduct).
+Ignorance of misconduct is not an excuse.

 ### Technology
   - **Phones**.
 Mute/off and placed in bags or packs i.e. far away from your hands